marlosb/llm_school/103 Train/model notes.md

         logits = self.lm_head(x)
         return logits
 ```

----

-Let me know if you want the full code or further clarification!

-Here is the entire conversation and explanation in Markdown format:

----

 To scale the model up or down, you can adjust `embed_dim`, `num_layers`, or `num_heads` in the constructor.
 For example:

 ```python